The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 Continuing the AAWSAP narrative, the program’s paper trail is every bit as compelling as its field investigations.
 Over its two‑year DIA contract, BAASS and its network of consultants produced research spanning the openly published to the still‑classified.
 Some outputs remain locked away; others have surfaced through investigative journalism, FOIA disclosures, or insider testimony.

-Of particular and long‑standing interest is a reported chart of UAP shapes compiled under the DIA’s Advanced Aerospace Weapon System Applications Program.
+Of particular and long‑standing interest is a reported chart of UAP shapes compiled under the program.
 The original has never been formally released by the US government.
 What has emerged instead are fragmentary glimpses and reconstructed versions.
 A handful of journalists and researchers who have viewed the chart under controlled conditions describe it as a visual taxonomy of reported craft types—discs, spheres, triangles, cylinders, and more exotic outlines—drawn from AAWSAP case files.
 In some instances, stylized recreations from memory have been circulated in presentations or online forums, but these remain derivative interpretations rather than declassified originals.

-By 2025, Dr. Hal Puthoff confirmed he had overseen the commissioning of these studies, approaching leaders in fields like propulsion, materials science, and exotic physics to forecast where their disciplines might be decades into the future.
-Luis Elizondo later confirmed the authenticity of the list:
+By 2025, Dr. Hal Puthoff confirmed that he had overseen the commissioning of these studies, approaching leading figures in propulsion, materials science, and exotic physics to forecast where their disciplines might be headed decades into the future.
+(The effort was nicknamed Project Physics.)
+This method of soliciting forward-looking technological assessments allowed AAWSAP to sidestep direct references to UAPs, thereby preserving discretion and avoiding stigma.
+Luis Elizondo later publicly affirmed the authenticity of the DIRD list, further validating its role in AAWSAP’s broader analytic framework.

 1. Inertial Electrostatics Confinement Fusion, Dr George Miley, Univ. of